 Skipped surfing in the morning.
 Instead coffee at our fav cafe in Cayucos.

 Jammed all the way North to Santa Cruz.
 Exhausted.
-Watched groms charge Steamer Lane.
+Watched groms with expensive wetsuits and boards charge Steamer Lane.

 Headed up to the campground at Henry Cowell Redwood park.
 L got the fire lit and grilled veggies, roasted sweet potatoes, and a can of beans was dinner.
 Debut of the Reese’s Peanut Butter cup s’more received lackluster praise.